Just like trying anything new, using a menstrual cup for the first time can be a confusing experience.

 Yes absolutely!
 In some cultures, the hymen breaking is a sign of losing your virginity.
 As Asan we don’t associate the hymen with losing your virginity.
 For many of us, the hymen will be torn before we have penetrative sex, through and sort of physical activity.
 In fact some of us are born without a hymen!

 It is completely normal for the hymen to tear while inserting a menstrual cup for the first time.
 The Asan cup is simply a safe way to manage your period and has nothing to do with your virginity.

 Can I sleep with my menstrual cup inside me?

 One of the best things about the Asan cup is you can use a cup overnight.
 You can sleep peacefully without worrying about leaks and discomfort.

 Just remember to remove and reinsert your cup every 12 hours.

 Can I use a menstrual cup if I have a UTI?

 A UTI (Urinary Tract Infection) can cause pain and discomfort in your vagina and may require medical treatment.
 You cannot use a menstrual cup if you have a UTI as you should avoid inserting anything to prevent further infection.

 Can I use a menstrual cup after giving birth?

-Yes absolutely!
+Yes definitely!
 You can use the Asan cup whether or not you have given birth.